NATO’s relations with the former Yugoslav Republic of Macedonia¹

 June 2013: The North Atlantic Council accepts the country’s offer to make its Public Affairs Regional Centre in Skopje a Partnership Training and Education Centre, opening its activities to Allies and partners.

 12 February 2014: Prime Minister Nikola Gruevski visits NATO Headquarters in Brussels.
-While praising the country’s excellent cooperation with the country, the Secretary General stresses that it will be key to keep the momentum of reform to realise the country’s Euro-Atlantic aspirations.
+While praising the country’s excellent cooperation with NATO, the Secretary General stresses that it will be key to keep the momentum of reform to realise the country’s Euro-Atlantic aspirations.

 22 May 2014: During a visit to the former Yugoslav Republic of Macedonia, the Secretary General emphasises that NATO’s door remains open to new members and urges the country’s to strive to find an acceptable solution on the name issue.